InserirAquiNome/crypto/bitcoin/network/full_nodes/0_full_node.md

 Some people run the client as root or create a new user just for that.
 I will run it with my regular user.

-And I use a symbolic to make it easier to upgrade in the future.
+And I use a symbolic link to make it easier to upgrade in the future.

 `$ ln -s bitcoin-0.15.1 bitcoin`